 To install GNOME Boxes in Nitrux, do the following.

-- As mentioned in the tutorial about Software Management, download Bauh from the NX Software Center and search for GNOME Boxes in Flathub.
+- 🔰 Information: As mentioned in the tutorial about Software Management, download Bauh from the NX Software Center and search for GNOME Boxes on Flathub.

 AQEMU (Distrobox)

 AQEMU is a GUI for virtual machines using QEMU as the backend.
-Support for the KVM accelerator on Linux is provided.
+It provides support for the KVM accelerator on Linux.
 The application has a user-friendly interface and allows users to set many options.
 Since AQEMU is unavailable as an AppImage or a Flatpak, we can install it using Distrobox.

-Let’s assume we use a similar container as the tutorial to use Distrobox.
-To install AQEMU in Nitrux, do the following.
+Let’s assume we use a container similar to the tutorial to use Distrobox.
+To install AQEMU in Nitrux, do the following steps:

 We can export the application using Distrobox to list it in the applications menu.
 To do this, run the following command.